To apply for this vacancy Log In

 Education and Experience:

-- CompTIA A+, N+ and S+ Certifications required.
+- Appropriate for coursework - CompTIA A+, N+ and S+ Certifications required of ability to obtain certification within one year.

-- Be proficient at configuring and repairing PC hardware as well as installing and configuring Operating System software including a variety of Windows and Linux operating systems.
+- Proficiently confifure adn repair PC hardware as well as installing and configuring Operating System software including a variety of Windows and Linux operating systems.
 This should be in both a standalone and a networked environment

 - The ability to work professionally with staff, students, administration and others.